nipy/mindboggle/LABELS.rst

     actually do not intersect.
 So for labeling figures, having an abbreviation associated with a line in front of Heschl's and one associated with a line behind Heschl's is fine.
 And accurate.
-[5] The insula lies between these regions and is separated from them by the
+[4] The insula lies between these regions and is separated from them by the
     circular sulcus which is marked by an easily distinguished fold deep within the Sylvian fissure.
-[6] This is the case in some, but not all, hemispheres.
+[5] This is the case in some, but not all, hemispheres.
 It occurs when the
     superior rostral sulcus fails to intersect with the cingulate sulcus.
-[7] The pericalcarine region lies between these 2 regions.
+[6] The pericalcarine region lies between these 2 regions.
 As defined in
     "Regions bounded by sulcal margins", the pericalcarine cortex (21) dorsal (with 5) and ventral (with 13) boundaries are formed by the lateral margins of the dorsal and ventral banks of the calcarine sulcus rather than a sulcal fundus; because this region spans the sulcal fundus, we cannot simply incorporate portions of the region into the adjacent regions based on the fundus.
+[7] This is a perfectly reasonable aggregation of these [inferior frontal]
+    regions and is the one reflected in the sulcus/region pairings above.
+    An alternative breakdown would be to lump 19 with lateral orbitofrontal cortex (12) and use the anterior horizontal ramus of the sylvian fissure as the boundary between 18 and 12.
+Anatomically, both aggregations are defensible but one or the other may suit your needs better.
+    [Regarding the lack of a full, consistent sulcal anterior boundary for the inferior frontal gyrus]: This will be the case for several regions, i.e., in practice, many boundaries are not formed by sulci but instead require 'jumps' across gyri (paths along regions of different direction curvature).
+    This can be variable, (e.g., the precentral sulcus is consistently formed by two or more disconnected components) or implicit in the definition of the boundary (e.g., the anterior boundary between orbital inferior frontal gyrus (19) and rostral middle frontal gyrus (27) requires a 'jump' over the lateral orbital gyrus.